NUCES-Khi/pfproject-chain_smokers/README.md

 1. can search for information on arriving flights
 2. can search for information on departing flights
 3. A self check in system that uses a criteria for the passport numbers and ticket numbers to inform the passengers on if their flights are in business class <br> or in economy class and services offered by both are mentioned
 4. passengers can choose their connecting flights and calculate how long will it take to reach their destination through these different routes

+## Muhammad abbas 23k-0068
+## murtaza jafri 23k-0076
+## muhammad sabeeh 23k-0002